hardcamls/zprize/ntt-core.md

 When a `flip` signal is toggled the port directions swap.

-The RAMs are architectued such that we can load new INTT coefficents and store a processed INTT concurrently with an INTT computation.
+The RAMs are architected such that we can load new INTT coefficients and store a processed INTT concurrently with an INTT computation.